bayzidc/GMSIS/README.md

 To search for a part, select what you want to search by from the comboBox.
 You can search either by full/partial vehicle registration number or customer name.
 Based on what you have selected from the comboBox enter either the customer name or vehicle registration number on the search text field.
 You will see that the list of parts in the table will filter according to your search preference.

 -How to view vehicle booking information of a particular vehicle?
 On the 'Parts Record' page, to view the vehicle booking information of a particular vehicle, select the row from the 'Repair Information' table for the vehicle you wish to view and click the 'View Vehicle Booking' button.
-There is a table named 'Vehicle Booking Information' which will display the selected vehicle's registration number, customer name, and their booking dates.
+There is a table named 'Booking Information' which will display the selected vehicle's registration number, customer name, and their booking dates.

 -How to filter the booking dates for a vehicle?
-You have three check boxes below the 'Vehicle Booking Information' table that will allow you to filter booking dates in 3 ways:
+You have three check boxes below the 'Booking Information' table that will allow you to filter booking dates in 3 ways:
 "View All Bookings" check box is the default which shows all the bookings, "View Past Bookings" check box shows all the past bookings, "View Future Bookings" check box shows all the future bookings.